-Member State Availability of digital tools for filing and sharing of company information Electronic platforms available for filing and sharing of company information Intermediaries required Summary of the filing and disclosure of information process for limited liability companies company information, but have to be used by notaries rather than the companies themselves. through two channels: (i) commercial register; (ii) the Official Federal Publication Gazette (i.e. Bundesanzeicher ). company information.
+Member State Availability of digital tools for filing and sharing of company information Electronic platforms available for filing and sharing of company information Intermediaries required Summary of the filing and disclosure of information process for limited liability companies company information, but have to be used by notaries rather than the companies themselves. through two channels: (i) commercial register; (ii) the Official Federal Publication Gazette (i.e. Bundesanzeicher). company information.
 Therefore, the process cannot be considered to be direct nor end-to-end. registration, with regard to the availability of digital tools, i.e. an official deed by a notary is required for certain company information to be filed electronically, e.g. VAT number.
 Netherlands Digital tools are available for filing and sharing of company information.
 In the Netherlands, with the exception of large enterprises (i.e. micro, small and medium enterprises) all information filing of financial statements take place by electronic means via the website of the KvK, using an Eherkenning certificate.
 The KvK makes all filed financial statements public through electronic means, and displays these on its website.
 No intermediaries are required.
 The electronic process for filing and disclosure of company information can be carried out in a direct , end-to-end manner , as long as an Eherkenning certificate is used for signature authentication.
 In the Netherlands, small, micro and medium-sized enterprises must file all financial statements by electronic means, through the website of the KvK.
 These have to be authenticated through an Eherkennin certificate.
 The KvK publishes all filed information directly on its website.
 Bulgaria Digital tools are available for filing and sharing of company information.
 Electronic filing and disclosure of information is possible through the online portal maintained by the Registry Agency , which is directly hosted by the Ministry of Justice.
 The scope of information that is allowed to be filed and shared using this portal encompasses data relating to registration, dissolution and mergers.
 Intermediaries are required for the filing and sharing of company information, which must be carried out by civil officers within the Registry Agency .
 In Bulgaria, the Commercial Register (i.e. the unified register which stores the whole information concerning companies) allows for filing and sharing of company information in an indirect way, i.e. data has to be entered through the Registry Agency portal by specialised civil officers.
-France Digital tools are available for filing and sharing of company information.
-Filing and disclosure of company information is made available in France through an online platform called Infogreffe , which is sources data directly from Commercial Registers.
-Intermediaries are required for the filing and sharing of company information.
-The available tool (i.e. Infogreffe ) operates in an indirect way, sourcing information directly from the Commercial Registers.
-In France, the Commercial Registers collect all the relevant company data regarding company registration, dissolution and mergers.
-This information is then sourced by an online tool (i.e. Infogreffe ), which publishes it.
+France Digital tools are available for filing and sharing of company information. and sharing of through an online platform called Infogratfa , which is sources data directly operates in an indirect way, mergers.
+This inform In France, the Commercial Registers collect all the relevant company data regarding company registration, dissolution and mergers.
+This information is then sourced by an online tool (i.e. Infogreffe), which publishes it.
 Luxembourg Digital tools are available Electronic filing and disclosure of Intermediaries are required National-level research still ongoing